‘The Bachelor’ Colton Underwood Teases His Plans For That Kimmel Engagement Ring

 Whatever I write will never fully articulate the feelings I have for you.
 You are the most incredible person whom I have ever met, you have the kindest soul and the sweetest heart.
 You changed my life for the better and made this year the best year of my life.
 I can’t wait for our adventures ahead… I have my best friend.
 I have my girlfriend.
 I have my future fiancé.
 I have my future wife.
 But most importantly I have you.
 Let’s do this thing they call life… together… forever.
 I love you @cassierandolph

 Cassie and Colton insist that they’re just going to enjoy dating for now.
-Underwood did already move out to Los Angeles, leaving Denver, Colorado behind.
+Underwood did already move out to Los Angeles, leaving Denver, Colorado, behind.
 However, The Bachelor star isn’t moving in with Randolph right now.
-It’s clear via their latest Instagram posts that they have been spending a great deal of time together though.
+It’s clear via their latest Instagram posts that they have been spending a great deal of time together, though.

 Will there be an engagement for Colton Underwood and Cassie Randolph at some point?
 The Bachelor fans have had a lot to wrap their minds around with the last few episodes of this season, but right now, Colton and Cassie seem to be doing very well and viewers are thrilled.